MicrosoftLearning/MS-4022-Extend-Microsoft-365-Copilot-in-Copilot-Studio/Instructions/Labs/02-Prompt-actions/01-create-prompt-action.md

 1. Ensure the **Identify as** field is set to **User's entire response**
 1. Select **Save** at the top right of the window.

+### Update the agent's instructions

+Update the agent's instructions to provide guidance for using the prompt.

+1. In the **Instructions** text box, add the following to the existing instructions text: `Use the Contoso Marketing Pitch action to help marketing stakeholders craft pitches for products based on their draft ideas.`

-## (Optional) Test your prompt action in Copilot Studio
+## (Optional) Test your prompt tool in Copilot Studio

-Next, test the agent with the action in Copilot Studio.
+Next, test the agent with the prompt tool in Copilot Studio.

 1. From the **Test your agent** pane in your agent's overview page in Copilot Studio, select the **refresh** button to refresh the test pane and load your agent's latest changes.
 1. In the text box for the test conversation, enter `Create a Contoso marketing pitch based on the following draft: "Bouncy ball is the hottest product on the market for both youth and adults.
 It's durable and the largest of its kind."` then send the message.
-1. Review the response and note that the agent is following the guidance you provided in the custom prompt action's instructions.
+1. Review the response and note that the agent is following the guidance you provided in the custom prompt's instructions.

-You've completed the exercise and validated the functionality of your prompt action.
+You've completed the exercise and validated the functionality of your prompt tool.